vanhoangkha/Networking-fundamentals/Day50_Port_Security.md

 STICKY SECURE MAC ADDRESSES

 - ‘STICKY’ SECURE MAC ADDRESS learning can be enabled with the following command:
-    - `SW(config-if)# switchport port-security mac-address sticky`
+    - `SW(config-if)# switchport Cổng-Bảo mật mac-address sticky`

 - When enabled, dynamically-learned SECURE MAC ADDRESSES will be added to the running configuration, like this:
-    - `switchport port-security mac-address sticky *mac-address*`
+    - `switchport Cổng-Bảo mật mac-address sticky *mac-address*`

 - The ‘STICKY’ SECURE MAC ADDRESSES will NEVER age out
     - You need to SAVE the `running-config` to `startup-config` to make them TRULY permanent (or else they will not be kept if the SWITCH restarts)
-- When you issue the `switchport port-security mac-address sticky` command, all current dynamically-learned secure MAC addresses will be converted to STICKY SECURE MAC ADDRESSES
+- When you issue the `switchport Cổng-Bảo mật mac-address sticky` command, all current dynamically-learned secure MAC addresses will be converted to STICKY SECURE MAC ADDRESSES
-- If you issue the `no switchport port-security mac-address sticky` command, all current STICKY SECURE MAC ADDRESSES will be converted to regular dynamically-learned SECURE MAC ADDRESSES
+- If you issue the `no switchport Cổng-Bảo mật mac-address sticky` command, all current STICKY SECURE MAC ADDRESSES will be converted to regular dynamically-learned SECURE MAC ADDRESSES

 ![image](https://github.com/psaumur/CCNA/assets/106411237/10d591f9-334c-4e3b-889e-16030c36c445)